cindy-fang/cindy-fang/README.md

 🔭 Currently working on a project that makes life easier for job hunters (like me).

-🌱 Currently learning how to automate tasks with Python and Bash scripts at my internship!
+🌱 Currently learning about networks how to automate tasks with Python and Bash scripts at my internship!

 💬 Ask me about my involvement and interest in the tech community, got lots to share :)